-Upon entry into the program, each student is assigned a faculty advisor who will assist the student throughout the program with course selection, study skills, AADSAS application questions, selection of a thesis or capstone topic as well as overall dental school advising.
-Advising is a very strong part of the OHS program and students are encouraged to meet with their advisor regularly.
+Upon entry into the program, each student is assigned a faculty advisor.
+The faculty advisor will assist the student throughout the program with course selection, study skills, AADSAS application questions, selection of a thesis or capstone project, as well as overall dental school advising.
+Advising is a strong part of the OHS program and students are encouraged to meet with their advisor regularly.

-Students choosing to submit an AADSAS application prior to matriculation into OHS in August are encouraged to arrange to speak with Dr. Davies in June/July for advice on how OHS can provide the most support during the application process.
-Additionally, students will choose a thesis advisor and reader or a capstone mentor with the help of the Program Director, Assistant Program Director, and the Senior Academic Program Manager.
+Students who choose to submit an AADSAS application prior to matriculation into OHS in August are encouraged to speak with OHS leadership in June/July for advice on how OHS can provide the most support during the application process.
+Additionally, students completing a thesis will choose their readers with the help of the Program Director, Assistant Program Director, and the Senior Academic Program Manager.